Consent Part 2: Do I Need To Get Consent? How Do I Do That?

 2. Coercion

 It is possible that the invited participants feel obligated to participate.
 Falagas found that only 47% of participants truly understood the voluntary nature of participation.
-This is alarming and suggests that reasons for participation may rise from fear of being denied services or a power imbalance between the project lead and the invitee.
+This is alarming and suggests that reasons for participation may stem from fear of being denied services or a power imbalance between the project lead and the invitee.
 Asking yourself about perceived or real power imbalances or conflicts of interest between participants and project leadership is a good place to start.

 3. Revisiting Consent

 Importantly, consent can change; it must be obtained and maintained.
 In projects that have a longitudinal time component, consent should be revisited at each touchpoint throughout a project.
-Reminders can be given about what has been previously consented to, the nature of remaining participation, changes in capacity can be assessed, the right to withdraw may be presented and/or a new opportunity to ask questions may be offered.
+Reminders can be given about what has been previously consented to, the nature of remaining participation, changes in capacity can be assessed, the right to withdraw may be presented. and/or a new opportunity to ask questions may be offered.

 4. Evidence of Consent